pwatter1/virtual-memory-simulator/README.md

 #virtual-memory-simulator

-Given a simulator managing memory models with critical pieces missing.
-Wrote/debugged code to handle TLB and Pagetable lookup as well as page eviction/replacement.
+Simulator managing memory models with critical pieces missing - wrote/debugged the following...

+1. TLBlookup.c
+2. Macros.h
+3. Page-replacement.c
+4. Page-eviction.c
+5. Page-table.c

+# usage

+Clone the code and run with any of the 6 input files.
+Each simulating a different sys outcome.